11 Magical Children’s Books to Celebrate Navratri, Durga Puja and Dussehra With Your Kids

 Celebrating Navratri, Durga Puja, and Dussehra through stories connects children to culture and traditions—even if they live far from India.

-It transforms rituals into meaningful experiences and inspires pride in their roots, allowing them to create memories that last a lifetime.
+It transforms rituals into meaningful experiences, inspiring pride in their roots and allowing them to create memories that last a lifetime.

 My Little Book of Navratri- navratri celebration at home